pgsill/ad-mediation-api/README.md

 ## How to run this project

-Inside the folder deploy you have a sample environment file, modify it to your preferences or keep the defaults.
+Inside the `deploy` folder you have a sample environment file, modify it to your preferences or keep the defaults.

 Inside the `docker-compose.yml` file you have the environment variables and ports configurations, modify it to your preferences or keep the defauls